 An influencer is the mutual friend connecting your brand with your target consumers.

-When you align with an influencer, not only do they bring their audience, but they also bring their audience’s network as well.
+A social media influencer also significantly expands your brand’s reach.
+When you align your brand with an influencer, not only do they bring their audience, but they also bring their audience’s network as well.
 Because of the loyalty of their audience, an influencer has the ability to drive traffic to your site, increase your social media exposure, and flat-out sell your product through their recommendation or story about their experience.

 With the fall of traditional outbound marketing, influencer marketing is becoming one of the most effective ways to attract customers and clients.
-Modern-day consumers are blind to billboards and deaf to commercials.
-They are self-sufficient and want to research a brand on their own and hear about it from someone they trust.
+Modern-day consumers are self-sufficient and want to research a brand on their own and hear about it from someone they trust.